Confusing Words Clarified: Group N; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 Cyrano's proboscis is wise because his nose knows and there shouldn't be any noes about it.

 Johnny found a nugget of solid chocolate fudge in the nougat bar that he bought.

-A nuance is a shade of feeling or meaning, a subtle variation; as when a poem expresses different nuances of feelings.
+A nuance is a shade of awareness or intent, a subtle variation, as when a poem expresses different nuances of sentiments.